Tips for Taps Blog

 Certified products will bear the seal of the certifying body–finding the certification seal from NSF, WQA, or IAPMO R&T is a quick way to ensure that a drinking water treatment device is truly certified.

-What Does ‘Certification’ Mean?
+What Does "Certification" Mean?

-In the context of home water treatment products, ‘certification’ means that the product has performed to the standards that are stated in the specific certifications.
+In the context of home water treatment products, "certification" means that the product has performed to the standards that are stated in the specific certifications.
 Essentially, the product has passed the test that the agency designed.
-These tests are typically called ‘challenge tests’ and involve adding a specific amount of a contaminant to water and determining how much of that contaminant the product removes, then comparing that removal with the amount of removal specified in the standard.
-The standards also include verification of the safety of the materials used in the product, the structural stability of the product, the provision of proper information in the product literature and inspections of the manufacturing facilities.
-The certifications that we are focused on here are those that are developed jointly by the NSF and ANSI and are referred to as NSF/ANSI, followed by a number.
+These tests are typically called "challenge tests" and involve adding a specific amount of a contaminant to water and determining how much of that contaminant the product removes, then comparing that removal with the amount of removal specified in the standard.

-What Does ‘Tested To NSF Standards’ Mean?
+What Does "Tested to NSF Standards" Mean?

-Companies may state that their products have been ‘tested to NSF standards’, but this does not necessarily mean that they have been certified.
-It is harder to verify this claim for products that are not certified by one of the accredited certification bodies discussed above.
 Presumably, companies will make claims like this in order to provide evidence for the efficient reduction of certain contaminants without having to pay the certification fee.
-It is also possible that companies adhere to some of the requirements of the standard they claim but don’t follow all of the procedures required to get fully certified–claiming that the products are tested to NSF/ANSI standards is only partially true in this case.
-This type of claim may be perfectly valid, but it is important to make sure that the testing was done by a legitimate third-party laboratory and meets all of the requirements for certification–it is advisable to look for the testing results, if possible.
-A couple of key points to look out for in test results include testing the product beyond its listed capacity and achieving the contaminant reductions listed in the claims.
-And, of course, these claims are much more trustworthy if the products are certified.
+It is also possible that companies adhere to some of the requirements of the standard they claim but don’t follow all of the procedures required to get fully certified—claiming that the products are tested to NSF/ANSI standards is only partially true in this case.

 Some Specific NSF/ANSI Certifications Explained